Mrsmithz/Project-PSIT/README.md

  ```
  https://www.python.org/downloads/
  ```
+ - Down below is a command line to install modules that we need you can run it with Windows Command Prompt
  - PyQt5
- You can install it by using the commands below in Windows Command Prompt However you need to installed Python first!!
  ```
  py -m pip install PyQt5
  ```